 Once the cell is depolarized, the L-type voltagegated calcium channels are triggered, increasing influx of calcium and resultant cellular calcium concentrations.
 Increased cytoplasmic calcium concentrations triggers release of insulin and Cpeptide from a pool of insulin-containing docked secretory vesicles and stimulates the migration of additional vesicles to the cell membrane (Figure 3).
 Though simple glucose-stimulated insulin secretion (GSIS) as described above is considered the primary pathway for insulin secretion, the full picture is more nuanced.
-GSIS is augmented by amplifying pathways including: (1) metabolic amplification by amino acids, free fatty acids, and glucose itself; and (2) neurohormonal amplifiers such as GLP-1 and parasympathetic innervation (10, 25, 35, 58).
-These physiologic, pharmacologic, triggers for insulin secretion are further described in the following sections.
-About half of insulin secretion occurs as basal insulin release, while the other half occurs as 'bolus' insulin responses to a meal (46).
-This basal-bolus dynamic of insulin secretion is important in considering clinical management of the diabetic patient (Figure 4).
-In those with complete insulin deficiency-e.g. type 1 diabetes, late-stage type 2 diabetes, or late-stage chronic pancreatitis diabetes-insulin analogs are administered by multiple daily injections or a continuous subcutaneous insulin infusion (insulin pump) to mimic this basal-bolus patter of endogenous insulin secretion.
+GSIS is augmented by amplifying pathways including: (1) metabolic amplification by amino acids, free fatty acids, and glucose itself; and (2) neurohormonal amplifiers such as GLP-1 and parasympathetic innervation (14, 34, 48, 76).
+More recent data from mice suggest a role for skeletal muscle in regulating β cell insulin secretion via production of an anorexic factor typically derived from the hypothalamus in the brain called BDNF (brain-derived neurotrophic factor) (26).
+This effect is mediated via the BDNF receptor (TrkB.T1) which is expressed on β -cells, and is thought to play a potential role in exerciseinduced glucose metabolism (26).
+These physiologic, and pharmacologic, triggers for insulin secretion are further described in the following sections.
+About half of insulin secretion occurs as basal insulin release, while the other half occurs as 'bolus' insulin responses to a meal (62).
+This basalbolus dynamic of insulin secretion is important in considering clinical management of the patient with diabetes (Figure 4).
+In those with complete insulin deficiency-e.g. type 1 diabetes, late-stage type 2 or late-stage chronic diabetes, pancreatitis diabetes-insulin analogs are administered by iniections multiple dailv or а continuous subcutaneous insulin infusion (insulin pump) to mimic this basal-bolus pattern of endogenous insulin secretion.